Unbelief-This is Woe

 I walked through walls of tide.

-My steps grow quick, a song burst forth.
+My steps grow quick, a song bursts forth.

 I lift my voice, now strong.